Nexmo/station/_tutorials/private-sms-communication.md

 ## Provision Virtual Numbers

-You use virtual numbers to hide real phone numbers from your application users.
+Virtual numbers are used to hide real phone numbers from your application users.

-The workflow to provision and configure a virtual number is:
+The workflow diagram below shows the process for provisioning and configuring a virtual number.

 ```js_sequence_diagram
 Participant App